hsemple/GISProgramming/_pages/intro_mapwingis.md

 14. Click on the dropdown to the top left of the ToolStrip and select "Button".
 A button will be added to the ToolStrip.

 15. Click the dropdown again and this time select "Separator".
 A separator or space will be added next to the button.
 Click button again and add another button.
-Repeat the process until you have added five buttons with appropriate spaces between them, as shown below.<br>
+Repeat the process until you have added five buttons with appropriate spaces between them, as shown below.

     ![image](https://user-images.githubusercontent.com/8826424/82845237-bfa6c880-9eb1-11ea-92f6-ef9aa72de4cb.png)